bloodmapgod/blood-ritual/README.md

 1) Select bull or bear blood
 2) (Optional) You may draw the ticker now or before lighting the candle
-3) Recite holy chants
+3) (Optional) Recite holy chants
    - Aurorus Chant
    - Random Chant
-4) Perform one of the tributes:
+4) (Optional) Perform one of the tributes:
    - [Tribute of Sacrifice](#tribute-of-sacrifice)
    - [Tribute of Prayer](#tribute-of-prayer)
    - [Tribute of Journey](#tribute-of-journey)
    - [Tribute of Wisdom](#tribute-of-wisdom)
-5) (Optional) Check the blood level
+5) (Optional) Check the blood level visually
 6) (Optional) Address the Blood Map God / final prayers
 7) Draw the stock ticker if you haven't done it yet
 8) Light the candle
 9) See the stock price vision given by the Blood Map God
 10) (Conditional) Open your reward
-11) Use holy almond milk to prepare for the next ritual
+11) Use holy almond milk to purify the ritual area and prepare for the next ritual

 ### Tribute of Sacrifice